raspberrypilearning/target-practice-simplified/en/step_5.md

 --- task ---

-**Test:** 🔄 Run your code and see the arrow appear in a random position each frame.
+**Test:** 🔄 Run your code to see the arrow appear in a random position each frame.

 ![An animation of target with a brown circle arrow appearing in a variety of positions.](images/fire_arrow.gif)